redsh/esc/exercises/parallel/OpenACC/openacc_solution.md

 ====

 What about the performance we gained adding 3 lines of code?
-We can get a ```rough estimate``` of the single core baseline performance, compiling and executing a CPU, serial version with:
+We can get a rough estimate of the single core baseline performance, compiling and executing a CPU, serial version with:
 ``` sh
 g++ -O3 jac_solv.c frandom.c -lgomp -o jac_solv_cpu && ./jac_solv_cpu
 ```
-which gives:
+which gives (Note: pgc++ does a better job because it vectorizes loops on the CPU):

 ```
 Order 10000 solver, ave error = 0.048705 and 29 iterations in 3.954635 seconds